mdn/content/files/en-us/web/progressive_web_apps/guides/installation/index.md

 slug: Web/Progressive_web_apps/Guides/Installation
 ---

-One of the defining aspects of a PWA is that it can be installed on the device, and then appears to users as a platform-specific app, a permanent feature of their device which they can launch directly from the platform like any other app.
+One of the defining aspects of a PWA is that it can be installed on the device, and then appears to users as a platform-specific app, a permanent feature of their device which they can launch directly from the operating system like any other app.

 We can summarize this as follows: